syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/ColumnDragAndDrop.md

 ### Cancel dropping between frozen and non-frozen columns

-Dropping between frozen and non-frozen columns can be canceled using the `QueryColumnDraggingReason` and `From`argument of the `QueryColumnDragging` event handler by checking whether the `e.From` value is a frozen column index.
-Refer to the following code sample to cancel dropping between frozen and non-frozen columns:
+Dropping between frozen and non-frozen columns can be canceled using `QueryColumnDraggingReason` and `From` arguments of the `QueryColumnDragging` event handler by checking whether the `e.From` value is a frozen column index.

 {% tabs %}
 {% highlight c# %}